luke-cheng/predictablywrong/src/shared/README.md

 The Predictably Wrong game is a prediction game where users:
 1. Submit controversial questions via Reddit menu actions
-2. Vote on questions using a -10 to +10 scale
+2. Share their opinion on questions using a -10 to +10 scale
-3. Predict what the average vote will be
+3. Predict what the average opinion will be
 4. See how accurate their predictions are compared to the actual results

 ## API Endpoints